 Your payback period is the time to earn a net profit from your solar panels.
 It will vary based on the rate your utility charges per kilowatt of power, the average sunlight in your area, and their rated capacity.
 Prescott Valley has extremely high daily sunlight levels, so you could recoup your investment in as little as 7.9 years per 5 kW of rated capacity.

 The specific types of maintenance you need will depend on the type of panels you're using.
-Regardless of type, you should clean your panels regularly and inspect them for damage.
-A majority of solar contractors in the Prescott Valley area offer low-cost maintenance plans to help you keep your panels healthy and make the most of your system.
+Regardless of type, you should inspect your panels for damage and clean them regularly.
+Full-service solar contractors in the Prescott Valley area offer comprehensive maintenance plans to help you keep your panels healthy and make the most of your system.